titivermeesch/CommandTimer/docs/docs/configuration/commands.md

   the [conditions engine](conditions.md) to check if the player has the permission before executing it.
 - `CONSOLE_PER_USER_OFFLINE`: Same as `CONSOLE_PER_USER` but also executed for all offline players that every joined. * *Please note that the conditions engine is currently not compatible with this gender**
+- `CONSOLE_PROXY`: Execute commands on your proxy.
+You need the [CommandTimer Proxy Extension](https://www.spigotmc.org/resources/commandtimer-proxy-extension.120439/) for this.
+Depending on which version of the extension you use the commands may only be executed when a player is connected to the proxy network

 ## Command iteration interval